-The Court had ruled that the Right to life in, Article 21 implies and includes the right to education and clean environment also.
+The Court had ruled that the Right to life in, Article 21 implies and includes the right to education and a clean environment also.

-Regarding the delay in deciding the cases, the Supreme Court has held that delay in trial constitutes denial of justice.
+Regarding the delay in deciding the cases, the Supreme Court has held that delay in trial constitutes a denial of justice.